tejasbenibagde/jivio/README.md

 - `get(obj, path, defaultValue)`: Safely gets a nested property in an object.
 - `set(obj, path, value)`: Safely sets a nested property in an object.
 - `has(obj, path)`: Checks if a nested property exists within an object.
+- `pick(obj, keys)`: Creates an object composed of selected properties.
+- `omit(obj, keys)`: Creates an object composed of omitted properties.

 ### Collection Functions: